bjrara/bjrara.com/source/_posts/Nginx-502-Bad-Gateway.md

 * Connection reset by upstream server.

-    Most often, the upstream server is one to blame.
-However, if nginx uses keepalive connections to talk to upstream server, the upstream host server resets the connection without the client being notified occasionally.
+    Most often, the upstream server is the one to blame.
+However, if nginx uses keepalive connections to talk to upstream server, the upstream host server might reset the connection without the client being notified occasionally.
 For more information, check the answer: [Apache HttpClient Interim Error: NoHttpResponseException](http://stackoverflow.com/questions/10558791/apache-httpclient-interim-error-nohttpresponseexception/10600762#10600762)

     Solution: